FerranMarin/axie-scholar-utilities/docs/pages/docker_hub_cmds.md

     axie-utils-gen-payments payments.csv payments.json

 This will ask for your manager ronin and then create a payments file according to what you setup in payments.csv.

+## Secret Generation

+To help in generating secrets, you simply need to execute this command from the folder you have the previously mentioned 3 files.

+    axie-utils-gen-secrets payments.json secrets.json

+This will update the secrets.json either from an emtpy one with only {}, to one that already has some accounts in.
+I recommend ALWAYS running this one before doing claims or payouts.

 ## Mass Update Secrets